microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-02.md

 No need to put the Client Secret in the form.

-Verify Additional Parameters textbox, should be populated as prompt=login.
+Verify the Additional Parameters textbox.
+It should be populated as prompt=login.

 Everything else should remain as default.

-Login using newly created user in your new tenant.
+Login using the newly created user in your new tenant.

 Verify the claims in the JWT.
 Check the "aud", "iss", "idp" claims specifically.